dotnet/docs/docs/core/diagnostics/compare-metric-apis.md

 [dotnet-counters](dotnet-counters.md), and [dotnet-monitor](https://devblogs.microsoft.com/dotnet/introducing-dotnet-monitor/).
 For third-party
 tool support, check the vendor or project documentation to see if it's available.

-The .NET team doesn't expect to make substantial new investments on this API going forward, but as with `PerformanceCounters`, the API remains actively supported for all current and future users.
+The .NET team doesn't expect to make new investments on this API going forward, but as with `PerformanceCounters`, the API remains supported for all current and future users.

 ## Third-party APIs